mandatoryprogrammer/CursedChrome/README.md

 *How magical!*

 *Google Cloud Console is one of these sites - why Google?
-It's 2020!*
+Why?*

 ![](./images/sync-cookie-extension.png)